saaste/play-docker-aws-tutorial/README.md

 $ docker login
 ```

-This will asked your credentials and save them for the future use.
+This will ask your credentials and save them for the future use.

 Go to your `stage` folder and run the following commands: